-Provides the McKinney-Vento Federal Education services to students who lack a fixed, regular and adequate nighttime residence.
-These students can be eligible for specialized assistance with immediate enrollment, immunizations, school fees, school of origin transportation, referrals and support to overcome barriers to education.
+Provides services to McKinney-Vento Federal Education students who lack a fixed, regular, and adequate nighttime residence.
+These students can be eligible for specialized assistance with immediate enrollment, immunizations, school fees, school of origin transportation, referrals, and support to overcome barriers to education.

 Hispanic Family Liaison

-Providing a bridge of communication and education between the Hispanic community and LCSD.
+Providing a bridge of communication and education between the Hispanic community and Lincoln County School District.